Returning to Thailand after 20 years

 If you have any suggestions or recommendations for responsible travel options in Thailand, please comment below.

 NOTE: My hotel stays and activities during the 2015 trip to Thailand were hosted by the hotels, TBEX and Thailand Tourism.
 As always, my opinions are my own, my stories are heart-felt and I only make recommendations based on personal experience and with the needs of my readers in mind.
+This post was brought to you by Luxury Retreats.

 If you enjoyed this post, you can….